Balijepalli Lakshmikantha Kavi: Brief life

 He was born in Itikampadu village of Guntur district near Bapatla in 1881 to Narasimha Sastry and Adilakshmamma.
 After matriculation in Kurnool, he worked for some in the Sub-registrar office as Gumasta.
 He worked as teacher in Hindu College.
 He used to tour different Zamindaris to perform Avadhanams.

 He established Chandrika Printing press in Guntur with the help of Challapalli Raja in 1922.
-He had participated in Salt Satyagraha and jailed.
+He had participated in Salt Satyagraha and was jailed.
 While in prison, he wrote Satya Harischandriyam drama.
 He established First Drama Company in 1926 and played Satya Harischandra and Uttara Raghavam many times.
 He used to play critical roles in these plays.
 The most prominent role he used to play was Nakshatraka.

 He entered the film industry with encouragement by Chittajallu Pullayya and wrote dialogues and songs and acted in some Telugu films.
 His debut film as an actor was Vara Vikrayam in 1939.
 He portrayed the character Lingaraju.
 He died in Sri Kalahasti in 1953.